-The university offers a number of professional programs through the master's degree.
-These include programs in the fine arts, business administration, communications, education, engineering, psychology, kinesiology, public health, public administration, speech pathology-audiology and others.
+The university offers a number of professional programs through the master's degree and Ed.D.
+These include programs in the fine arts, business administration, communications, counseling, education, engineering, microbiology, psychology, kinesiology, public health, public administration, social work, speech pathology-audiology and others.
 Students interested in preparing for professional careers in these areas, either here or at other educational institutions, are encouraged to seek assistance and guidance from faculty members in these fields.